Surfboard fin: Configurations

 In surfing, there are two major types of (typically stationary) surfboard fins (hydrofoils), and a host of illustrative issues.

 Both a skeg and "rail fins" stabilize the motion of the surfboard.
-They also contribute to the desired effect of converting the (kinetic energy) push of the sloped wave face combined with the rider's mass on the sloped wave face (potential energy) into redirected energy – lift (lift (physics)) – the surfer deflects his surfboard and fins off the water of the wave face (and/or vice versa) to make forward progress across the wave face, or "down the line," that is, parallel to the wave crest and beach – riding parallel to the crest (perpendicular to the pull of gravity down the wave's slope) in this way is known as "trimming."
+They also contribute to the desired effect of converting the (kinetic energy) push of the sloped wave face combined with the rider's mass on the sloped wave face (potential energy) into redirected energy – lift (lift (physics)) – the surfer deflects their surfboard and fins off the water of the wave face (and/or vice versa) to make forward progress across the wave face, or "down the line," that is, parallel to the wave crest and beach – riding parallel to the crest (perpendicular to the pull of gravity down the wave's slope) in this way is known as "trimming."
 Lift (aka "drive") from the board and its fin(s) is what enables all maneuvers in surfing.

 A "skeg" (an upright, streamlined, often raked keel) typically denotes one centrally mounted stabilizer foil mounted perpendicularly to the riding surface, at the rear of the surfboard.

 Smaller surfboard fins mounted near the edge (or "rail") of the surfboard are known as "rail fins" and are seen in multi-fin arrangements (often in combination with a similarly sized central fin further back on the board).
 Rail fins enable high-performance surfing, and are most often "single-foiled," with one flat side and one "foiled" side, as seen on an airfoil, for greater lift.

 A fin configuration with fins near the edge of the board stabilizes and contributes lift during turning maneuvers, which contributes to the board's ability to "hold" during turning maneuvers.
 Rail fins are often seen in addition to a central fin, but can be used without a central fin as well.
 Some of the most popular multi-fin configurations use two rail fins (a "twin-fin"), two rail fins plus a similar-sized central fin mounted further back (e.g. a "Thruster"), or four fins (a "quad").
 Rail fins are more or less engaged by the rider's heel and toes as they lean in the desired direction of their turn.
 As the rider does so, an "inside" rail fin sinks deeper and its angle of attack is increased, as is its lift-induced drag.
 Rail fins also add lift (known as "drive") in trim and with greater holding ability, enable steeper wave faces to be ridden and higher speed "down the line."